 The forgetting began before the arena opened.
 New York Magazine critic Justin Davidson, in a 9/21/12 review headlined Barclays Center Is Brooklyn’s Ready-Made Monument, wrote:

 The arena won’t placate those who all along hated the idea of Atlantic Yards.
 It won’t erase the years of controversy and bad blood, or guarantee the success of the remaining acres.
 But Brooklynites of more recent vintage and fewer bitter memories may see a building endowed with texture, color, and personality — rare qualities in recent New York construction.But it's not about placating people or erasing the controversy, because the controversy, the deception, and the obfuscation continue, in different forms.

 The Barclays Center opened Sept.
 28, 2012.
 The parade of entertainment and Brooklyn's first arena provoked huge media attention and much praise.

 The looming, metal-clad arena, unmistakable at the intersection of Atlantic and Flatbush avenues, forming a new node just past long-accepted downtown boundaries, has been enough to convince some journalists, like a New York magazine sportswriter who willfully puts on blinders when it comes to the political implications of sports, that the “battle is over, and Bruce Ratner won it.”

-That, however, depends on amnesia, or ignorance: a dismissal of the enormous claims of Atlantic Yards benefits, and belief in Ratner's assertion that “Nobody will remember what we had to do to make it happen.”
+Many may agree, but that depends on amnesia, or ignorance: an unwillingness to analyze claims of Atlantic Yards promises and benefits, and belief in Ratner's assertion that “Nobody will remember what we had to do to make it happen.”